Our People

 July 27th, 2019

-The Printed Solar Cells team of CSIRO Manufacturing in Clayton.
+The Printable Photovoltaics Team at CSIRO Manufacturing in Clayton.

-• Dr. Gao’s research interests cover several fields, including small molecule and polymer synthesis, surface modification for ophthalmic materials, and design and fabrication of high sensitive biosensors based on aligned carbon nanotube arrays and other nanomaterials.
-Dr Gao’ had worked in several industrial projects since she joined CSIRO.
-Her current focus is the development of low cost, lightweight, organic photovoltaics (OPV) and perovskite solar cells, responsible to lead, design, develop, characterize and fabricate of thin-film solar cells for achieving facile, solution processible, reproducible and printable high-performance devices.
-She has received more than 2400 citations from her publications and contributed to two patents.
+• Dr Gao’s research interests cover several fields, including small molecule and polymer synthesis, surface modification for ophthalmic materials, and design and fabrication of high sensitive biosensors based on aligned carbon nanotube arrays and other nanomaterials.
+Dr Gao has worked in several industrial projects since she joined CSIRO.
+Her current focus is the development of low cost, lightweight, organic photovoltaics (OPV) and perovskite solar cells, responsible to lead, design, develop, characterise, and fabricate thin-film solar cells for achieving facile, solution processible, reproducible, and printable high-performance devices.

 Dr Dechan Angmo